ximenina/Git-example/README.md

 * Go to our fork, via web, and send the `Pull Request` (green button)
 ---
-And remember, you can always verify that you have the latest changes in your `master` branch of the local copy and the fork (steps 3 and 4):
+And remember, we can always verify that we have the latest changes (steps 3 and 4):

 ```